ebkr/r2modmanPlus/README.md

 ### 3.0.28
 - Bug preventing RainOfStages from being uninstalled has been fixed.
 - Skin mods can now be disabled.

-### 3.0.27
-- "Property join of null" error has now been resolved.
-- Prevents mods failing to install dependencies if BepInEx isn't resolved to be installed first.

 ## Screenshots